A few minutes every morning is all you need.

 Poor corporate governance

-WeWork had a multi-class stock structure, meaning that Neumann’s Class B and shares each had 20 votes, compared to Class A share’s one vote.
+WeWork had a multi-class stock structure, meaning that Neumann’s Class B and Class C shares each had 20 votes, compared to Class A share’s one vote.
 With this class structure, Neumann’s supervotes would allow him to maintain majority power in his board.
-As part of the SoftBank bailout, the reported that WeWork shares now all have equal votes, and Neumann’s stakes in WeWork have been reduced to less than 10%.
-Journal
+As part of the SoftBank bailout, the Wall Street Journal reported that WeWork shares now all have equal votes, and Neumann’s stakes in WeWork have been reduced to less than 10%.

 During his time as CEO, Neumann also employed several family members, including his co-founder wife Rebekah as chief brand and impact officer, and his brother in law as head of wellness.
 Original company filings stated that if he died, his wife would have been charged with appointing a successor.
 This responsibility was later revised to fall on the board’s shoulders.

 The S-1 also revealed financial practices that raised investors’ eyebrows.
 In January 2019, the Wall Street Journal reported that Neumann was leasing his private property to WeWork.
 In addition to this, Neumann received personal loans from WeWork with little interest.

 Neumann also trademarked the word “We,” which allowed him to charge nearly $6 million to allow WeWork to revise its name to The We Company.
 However, after facing criticism, he returned the money.

 WeWork’s balance sheet in the S-1 document revealed that WeWork had been operating at a loss over the past three years.
 In 2018, the company lost $1.6 billion on $1.8 billion in revenue.
 For the first six months of 2019, it lost $690 million on $1.5 billion in revenue.

 It is unclear how profitable WeWork’s established locations such as New York or London are.
 However, 65% of its revenue is spent on rent, and the company is reportedly in debt, including a $702 million bond that’s due in 2025.